max-prime-math/typr/README.md

 # Typr

 Typr is a local-first, browser-based writing and preview workspace for Typst, LaTeX, and Markdown, intended for use on iPad and desktop, but should work nearly everywhere.
+This app came out of the frustration of setting up a usable typesetting environment on different computers, particularly those with restricted permissions, like a work computer or an iPad.
+With the help of Codex, Typr came to be.

 It runs as a Progressive Web App, keeps projects on device, and supports live preview, offline reopen, Vim mode, themes, diagrams, package caching, a browser shell, repo-backed GitHub sync, and much more.
 This app is in active development and some features may be experimental.

 Live app: <https://typr.ca/>